 The solver can be given to an inference engine, which performs the search.
 A particular inference engine is the Explorer tool [7].
 It allows to visualize the search tree, comprized of choice nodes (circles), failure nodes (squares) and solution nodes (diamonds).
 The left tree in Figure 4 shows the search tree of the program in Figure 3 for all-solution search.
-It contains 7 choice nodes; its exploration took 117 milliseconds.
+It contains 7 choice nodes; its exploration took 117 milliseconds cpu-time on a Sparc 4 Workstation.